 Recent persistency experience is reviewed annually in order to set assumptions for the number of unit-linked policies remaining in force.
-The lapse rate assumptions at 31 December 2018 were 10% p.a. for segregated schemes, and 12% p.a. for other business.
-These have increased at 31 December 2019 to 17% p.a. for all business.
-Whilst these assumptions have limited impact on the Company's solvency position, they reflect average expected future long-term withdrawals following a period of more volatile exits due mainly to uncertainty in property markets.
+The lapse rate assumptions at 31 December 2019 were 17% p.a. for all business.
+These have remained the same at 31 December 2020 at 17% p.a. for all business.
+These assumptions have limited impact on the Company's solvency position, they reflect average expected future long-term withdrawals following a period of more volatile exits due mainly to uncertainty in property markets.